DhruvBavaliya13/Web-Development/README.md

    ```

 2. **Open the desired project**:
-  - Navigate to the project directory and open the `.html` file in your preferred web browr.
+  - Navigate to the project directory and open the `.html` file in your preferred web browr.

 ## 🤝 Contributing